 Example: [Collected via e-mail, 2003]

-Origins: Japan has indeed been home to some rather unusual recent fashion items, such as the infamous "breast scarves" (actually just part of an artistic exhibition and not a widely-sold product):
+Origins: In recent years Japan has produced some rather unusual fashion items that have been objects of fascination throughout the western world, such as the infamous "breast scarves" that were given wide coverage by English-language news outlets (although the scarves were actually just part of an artistic exhibition and not a widely-sold consumer product):

 Alas, these images were simply digital fabrications to which someone attached a fanciful explanation.
 As the

 "The only time you see these scenes are in photographs in porno magazines.
 There's nothing like this in the street," Duits says.

 The magazines use a computer graphics program to combine the image of a skirted woman with another wearing just underwear.
 The end result looks as if the skirt is see-through.